 - In the absence of an express or implied agreement between the parents, the court shall consider evidence of the parents’ past conduct as to the child’s religious upbringing.

-– The court shall not allocate any aspect of the child’s religious upbringing if it determines that there is no agreement for such religious upbringing or there is insufficient evidence to demonstrate a course of conduct regarding the child’s religious upbringing.
-(This section could be interpreted a number of different ways.
-For example, does this mean that there is no allocation of this decision making category to any parent and the parents may do as they chose during their time?
-Or is there another alternative?)
+- The court shall not allocate any aspect of the child’s religious upbringing if it determines that there is no agreement for such religious upbringing or there is insufficient evidence to demonstrate a course of conduct regarding the child’s religious upbringing.

 (4) Extracurricular activities.